danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 The biggest change in your view of reality, though, will come from the realization of God.
 I have alluded to this when I mentioned an atheist, an agnostic and a believer.
 They are essentially no different.
 They were just people with a yes/no thought on an abstract subject.
 Whereas direct experience of the Divine places YOU in the center of Infinity surrounded by the Inifinite Wisdom and Care and causes you to experience Inifinite Humility, Gratitude, Love, Self Sacrifice.

-Important:
-- do not skip any of the steps.
+Important: do not skip any of the steps.
 If you go directly into meditation and succeed without having reduced your activity, desires, feelings, attitudes, thoughts to the creative, beneficial, positive, healthy, successful minimum, those parts of your life that are not fixed, may become disproportionately disbalanced.
-- This is only the spiritual discovery.
-It is a way up or deep.
-It is only half of the way.
-I will write about the other half later in this text.

 **spread**

 The next step is to share your new world with others.
 This step is natural.
 It happens even if you don't do anything.
 Your vibe simply changes the reality around.
-But this also brings me to the descussions of the commandments in Torah.
+But this also brings me to the discussion of the commandments in Torah.

 ### Torah commandments for spiritual discovery

-Similar to the steps of the spiritual discovery, Torah commandments encompass all layers of life:
+Similar to the steps of the spiritual discovery, Torah commandments affect all layers of life:
-- time management: personal and global time cycles are prescribed (circumcision, bar/bat mitswa; day, week, month year, 7 years of shemita etc.)
+- time: personal and global time cycles are prescribed (circumcision, bar/bat mitswa; day, week, month year, 7 years of shemita etc.)
-- place management: mezuza, appropriate places for prayer and study, the Holy Temple etc.
+- place: mezuza, appropriate places for prayer and study, the Holy Temple etc.
 - economic life: how to work honestly, how to pay employees on time, how to support the poor etc.
 - social life: how to respect parents, care for the wife, educate the children, treat teachers, treat people, treat enemies etc.
 - clothing: what clothing is considered appropriate for spiritual life
 - food and body: netilat yadayim, position for the prayer, appropriate food and treatment of animals and nature etc.
-- feelings, attitude: blessings and prayers, what feelings should be a part of observing a commandment, what feelings must be experience at all times.
+- feelings, attitude: blessings and prayers, what feelings should be a part of observing a commandment, what feelings must be experienced at all times.
 - intellect: the commandment to study and teach the Torah
 - mind: what thoughts to keep out, focus during the commandments, intentions of commandments ect.
 Plus, hitbonenut - meditation.
 - transcendental: talk only to God, no idols etc.

 Therefore, is it possible to lay out the commandments as the steps of the spiritual growth?
 It won't hurt but the **goal of the commandments is opposite: it is not for the soul to gradually return to itself, find itself, become aware of itself and then blissfully abide in itself.
 Commandments are the next step: how a soul must use its mind, feelings, body, possessions, time in an ideal way.**

 Is *spiritual discovery* excluded from the Torah?
 Most people start the process of spiritual discovery unconsciously.
-It starts with people taking better care of their health, relations, finances etc. Recently increasingly more people become interested in psychology and meditation.
+It starts with people taking better care of their health, relations, finances etc. Recently increasingly more people are interested in psychology and meditation.
 But still the percent of people who go all the way is close to zero.
-Most souls never never fully find themselves and never fully function in this world.
+Most souls never fully find themselves and never fully function in this world.
 The commandments are a shortcut.
 A soul can start functioning as it was designed to whether it is aware of itself or not.
 It is similar to driving a car.
 A person can learn how to drive and start driving by following the guidelines of the manufacturer and the laws.
 If the driver has the interest to learn more about the car, why not.
 But driving is different from the commandments in one aspect: **every time a soul uses a tool, it flows into the tool giving it more of its consciousness, life, energy, light.
 Therefore, if the soul uses the mind correctly, the mind becomes more vivid and enlightened, when it uses the heart correctly, the heart shines etc.**

 **To sum up**
 - Everything that we perceive is a tool that a soul can use.
 Tools are the mind, the feelings, the body, the world around.
 Commandments mandate the perfect way a soul can use a tool.
 'Mandate' because a soul must be proactive in the world.
 - When a soul uses a tool, the soul flows into the tool.
 The tool itself becomes a channel for the soul.
 The tool comes closer to its ideal structure and function by becoming more pure and energized.
 - The location of the awareness is also a tool.
-In some cases you have to focus on the physical commandment.
+In some cases you have to focus on a physical commandment.
 In other cases you are free to keep the awareness in the soul or higher/deeper (God!)
 - In addition, when you follow Torah's world view,
   - you live inside the Divine who is Initinite and everywhere.
 You are constantly surrounded by Inifinite Wizdom and Care.
 You are in constant interaction with the Inifinite.
   - You perceive others as souls at various levels of awareness.
 And naturally you start treating others with Compassion and with Care, like God Himself.